Join one of the greatest adventures and cycle the Death Road Bolivia (North Yungas Road), one of the most dangerous roads in the world.

 Like most of the world, elsewhere in Bolivia, drivers drive on the right side of the road.
 But, because of the old road’s precarious drops and lack of guardrails, both cyclists and vehicles must stay to the left.

-On our tour route, that meant fighting our instincts and actually riding closer to the cliff edge than the mountain.
-But, once we got used to it, the rule actually made sense.
+On our tour route, that meant fighting our instincts and riding closer to the cliff edge than the mountain.
+But, once we got used to it, the rule made sense.

-Another note: Although the road sees much less traffic than it used to, riders will come across other vehicles.
+Another note: Riders will come across other vehicles although the road sees much less traffic than it used to.

 Death Road statistics